-A lot of ambiguity is seen wrt. usage of SAP Process Orchestration and SAP HANA Cloud Integration.
-Even heard that HCI is a replacement of PI/PO which is not TRUE.
-SAP HANA Cloud Integration (HCI) is public since 2013.
-And we get from time to time, questions on the difference between SAP HANA Cloud Integration and SAP Process Integration/Orchestration.
+A lot of ambiguity is seen wrt. usage of SAP Process Orchestration and SAP Cloud Platform Integration (f.k.a SAP HANA Cloud Integration or HCI) and in short referred as Cloud Integration.
+Even heard that Cloud Integration is a replacement of PI/PO which is not TRUE.
+Cloud Integration is public since 2013.
+And we get from time to time, questions on the difference between Cloud Integration and SAP Process Integration/Orchestration.
 Let us understand on both the offerings:

 SAP Process Orchestration provides on-premise middleware platform to design, model, execute and monitor business processes by ensuring connectivity to multiple different business / technical systems and applications (SAP and non-SAP).
 Along with the options of creating human and/or system centric processes, it offers the following products under one umbrella:

 - SAP Process Integration (including B2B Add-On and Connectivity Add-On)

 SAP Cloud Platform Integration is a SAP’s strategic secure cloud-based integration platform with a strong focus on process and data integration across domains (SAP Financial Services Network (FSN), SuccessFactors, Cloud for Customers, Ariba, Business by Design, Travel On Demand etc.).
 It provides you the Process Integration (HCI-PI) and Data Integration (HCI-DS) capabilities.